Physicalism: Knowledge argument

 Though there have been many objections to physicalism throughout its history, many of them are concerned with the apparent contradiction of the existence of qualia in an entirely physical world.
-The most popular argument of this kind is the so-called knowledge argument as formulated by Frank Jackson, titled "Mary's room".
+The most popular argument of this kind is the so-called knowledge argument as formulated by Frank Cameron Jackson, titled "Mary's room".

 The argument asks us to consider Mary, a girl who has been forced to discover the world from a black-and-white room via a black-and-white television monitor throughout her life.
 She has access to books containing all physical knowledge.
 During her time in the room, she learns all the physical facts about the world, including all the physical facts about color.
 To a physicalist, it would seem that this entails Mary knowing everything about the world.
-But once she is let out of the room and into the world, it becomes apparent that there were things Mary did not know about the world, such as the feeling or experience of seeing color.
+But once she is let out of the room and into the world, it becomes apparent that there were things Mary did not know about the world, such as the feeling (the qualitative experience) of seeing color.
 If Mary did not have such knowledge, how can it be said that everything supervenes upon the physical?